Antioxidant Frozen Dog Treats: An Easy Homemade Recipe for Summer

 4. Herbs (Optional)

-How to Make These Refreshing Treats
+How to Make These Refreshing Treats (Homemade Dog Popsicles)

 Blend all your ingredients except for the coconut oil.
-Add warmed coconut oil and blend to the mixture.
+Add warmed coconut oil and blend into the mixture.
 Pour the mixture into an ice cube tray or popsicle moulds.
 It is super convenient to store them in freezer bags after they have frozen.
 If eating these is an issue, they can be easily blended into a smoothie using water and a couple of cubes.
-These healthy cool summer dog treats can be stored for a long time in the freezer.
+These healthy, cool summer dog treats can be stored for a long time in the freezer.

 What do you get when you cross a snowman and a strawberry?
 Frostbite.